hpowell20/cs2063-master/Fall2022/lab-solutions/LabExam/README.md

 NOTES:
 * There are also TODOs related to the `SharedPreferences` which are labeled as `TODO: SharedPreferences`
 * You will need to pass around an instance of a `SharedPreferences` object to be used throughout.
-The keys will be the olympic games number associated with a host city and the values will be booleans
+The keys will be the world cup event number associated with a host nation and the values will be booleans
-    * True representing that a user has visited a city and false representing that a user has not
+    * True representing that a user has visited a nation and false representing that a user has not
     * If an id is not found in the `SharedPreferences` its value will be assumed to be false

 **You may only modify `MainActivity.kt` and `DetailActivity.kt`, `LoadDataTask.kt`, and `MyAdapter.kt`.
 You must not make changes to any other files.**